TaitoUnited/taito-cli/docs/manual/07-infrastructure-management.md

 ## 7. Infrastructure management

 Taito CLI provides a lightweight abstraction on top of infrastructure and configuration management tools for managing a *zone*.
 A zone provides basic infrastructure that your projects can rely on.
-It usually consists of container orchestration and database clusters, logging and monitoring systems, etc. You usually have at least two taito zones: one for development and testing purposes, and another one for production usage.
+It usually consists of container orchestration, database clusters, monitoring systems, etc. You usually have at least two taito zones: one for development and testing purposes, and another one for production usage.

 You can manage your zone using the following commands: